sonus/lo-logger/README.md

 # LO-LOGGER

-Read from aggregated log file that contains logs from several services
+Read from the aggregated log file that contains logs from several services and write it to a database and provide API endpoints to access them for a frontend application.

 ## Local Development Setup Guide

-### Requriements
+### Requirements

 * Docker

 ## Installation

-You start application on your local environment by running the following command.
+You start the application in your local environment by running the following command.

-*Please NOTE:* This command would take sometime when you run it on the first time since its creating vendors, db, db migration etc.
+*Please NOTE:* This command would take some time when you run it for the first time since it creates vendors, DB, DB migration etc.

 ```sh
 docker network create api-net